-The Steelheader's Journal is designed to help steelheaders efficiently record information related to his or her tributary steelhead fly fishing trips.
+The Steelheader's Journal by John Nagy is designed to help steelheaders efficiently record information related to his or her tributary steelhead fly fishing trips.
 Careful observation of conditions along with experiences not only makes a better steelheader, but also makes steelhead fishing the tributaries a much more satisfying and fulfilling experience.

 The Steelheader's Journal contains a total of 171 journal/log entry forms.
 Each form consists of two pages allowing steelheaders to enter detailed information in 27 categories for each tributary fished.
 Some of the categories include: weather, water temperature, flow, catches, technique, tackle, flies, rigging and access points.
 The "journal" section of each entry form allows you to write personal reflections and experiences, as well as memorable sightings encounters.